intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 	Default: INT_MAX (unlimited)

+max_ext_hdrs_number - INTEGER
+	Maximum number of IPv6 extension headers allowed in a packet.
+	Limits how many extension headers will be traversed.
+The value is read from the initial netns.

+	Default: 8

 skip_notify_on_dev_down - BOOLEAN
 	Controls whether an RTM_DELROUTE message is generated for routes removed when a device is taken down or deleted.
 IPv4 does not